themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 ## More Resources:

 * Phendo
-* Racial
+* Racial Bias
+* Gender Baias ?
-* Trans and Non binary care
+* Inclusive Care and Language: Trans and Non binary individuals

 > the disease can and does impact menstruators and non-menstruators alike – including rare cis males, post-hysterectomy/menopause and before menarche.
 It is also imperative to look beyond gendered health and include all persons, many of whom who are  often struggling to access endometriosis diagnosis, treatment and supportive, quality care in a traditionally female-identified space.
 The oft-overlooked, unique considerations in healthcare settings that fail to be inclusive can lead to additional stressors, further isolation and impaired treatments.
 Endometriosis has also been documented in the human fetus, and is extremely common in teens – though often dismissed, ignored and under-diagnosed due to stigma and lack of awareness.
 Without a doubt: endometriosis has a significant social and psychological impact on the diverse population affected – across several domains of their lives.
 The time for the disease to receive recognition as a major public health issue is long past due.
 >